Crane (bird)

+Cranes live on most continents, with the exception of Antarctica and South America.
 Some species and populations of cranes migrate over long distances; others do not migrate at all.
-Cranes are solitary during the breeding season, occurring in pairs, but during the nonbreeding season, most species are gregarious, forming large flocks where their numbers are sufficient.
+Cranes are solitary during the breeding season, occurring in pairs, but during the non-breeding season, most species are gregarious, forming large flocks where their numbers are sufficient.

+They are opportunistic feeders that change their diets according to the season and their own nutrient requirements.
+They eat a range of items from small rodents, eggs of birds, fish, amphibians, and insects to grain and berries.
+Cranes construct platform nests in shallow water, and typically lay a clutch of two eggs at a time.
+Both parents help to rear the young, which remain with them until the next breeding season.
 Most species of cranes have been affected by human activities and are at the least classified as threatened, if not critically endangered.
 The plight of the whooping cranes of North America inspired some of the first US legislation to protect endangered species.